KlaBier/mm-github-pages-starter/_posts/2021-06-10-Azure-MeetupBonn.md

 ## Session Powerpoint material

-All my demos run perfect and stable in the session.
+All my demos were running perfect and stable during the session.

 Murphy, thanks for that 😀